-"Do you ever lift them?"
+"Do you ever lift the shades?"
 I asked.
 "Have you ever?
 I would love to see them lifted."

 He paused for a moment.
 "I have," he said.
 I looked wide-eyed around the room, imagining it swallowed by light.
 "Just briefly, just quickly.
 I wouldn't want to ruin anything.
 I think it's important for the house to feel, sometimes, the way it once was."
-Maybe, for reasons I would never know, he found The Wayside to be his home the way I found the North Bridge and the battlefields to be mine.
+Maybe he found The Wayside to be his home the way I found the North Bridge and the battlefields to be mine.